Pregnancy Rhinitis (Stuffy Nose): Causes, Symptoms & Treatment

 Image: Shutterstock

-Pregnancy rhinitis can cause mild to moderate effects in the mother and baby.
+Pregnancy rhinitis can cause mild to moderate effects on the mother and baby.
 Although not dangerous, it could cause sleep issues and keep you up at night due to breathing difficulties.
 This will also affect your fetus’s ability to receive the necessary oxygen essential for development (3).
-It may cause chronic sinusitisiXAn infection in which the tissues that line the sinus get swollen or inflamed (hollow, air-filled spaces in the skull) or ear infections if you are also suffering from allergies (4).
+It may cause chronic sinusitisiAn infection in which the tissues that line the sinus get swollen or inflamed (hollow, air-filled spaces in the skull) or ear infections if you are also suffering from allergies (4).

 You can recognize the condition with a few tell-tale signs, which we list next.